tchiahsu/interactive-adventure-game/README.md

 ## Running the Adventure Game

-1. Clone the repository and open it in IntelliJ.
+1. Clone the repository to your computer.
-2. If you would like to use your own images, place your images inside the Resources directory, which is located inside the data directory.
-The data directory can be found within the src directory.
-Please note, your image file names must be included in the JSON file you wish to play with.
-4. Executing the JAR file
+2. From the command line, navigate to the project.
-    From the project root (`Adventure_Game`), change the directory to the following path:
+3. From the project root (`Adventure_Game`), change the directory to the following path:
     *out/artifacts/Adventure_Game_5004_jar/*
     There should only be one file inside this directory (`Adventure_Game_5004.jar`).
-5. Run the Game
-    Depending on the game mode that you want to play, use one of the following commands in terminal.
+4. Depending on the game mode you want to play with, use one of the following commands to run the game.
 Make sure to provide the necessary input/output files if the game mode requires them.
-Sample JSON game files can be found within the data directory located inside the src directory.
+JSON game files can be found within the data directory located inside the src directory from the project root.
     - **Text-Based:** java -jar Adventure_Game_5004.jar <insert gamefile path> -text
     - **Graphics:** java -jar Adventure_Game_5004.jar <insert gamefile path> -graphics
     - **Batch (Console Output):** java -jar Adventure_Game_5004.jar <insert gamefile path> -batch <source file>
     - **Batch (File Output):** java -jar Adventure_Game_5004.jar <insert gamefile path> -batch <source file> <target file>

+**Using your own images**
+If you would like to use your own images, place your images inside the Resources directory, which is located inside the data directory.
+The data directory can be found within the src directory from the project root.
+Please note, your image file names must be included in the JSON game file you wish to play with.
+Also note, if you include your own images, the JAR file will need to be rebuilt (see the next section for more info)

+**Rebuilding the JAR file**
+If you changed anything about the program, the JAR file will need to be rebuilt before you run the game.
+To rebuild the JAR file, select *Build* from the navigation bar in IntelliJ.
+Scroll down to *Build Artifacts* and select the *Adventure_Game_5004.jar* file.
+From the menu that opens, select *Rebuild*.

 ## Shout Out